blaenk/levee/readme.markdown

-Levee is a multi-user interface for rtorrent that strives for simplicity.
+Levee is a multi-user interface for rtorrent that strives for simplicity, written in Clojure (http-kit/compojure) and ClojureScript (om/react).

+Levee has a clean, responsive UI which uses HTML5 WebSockets to keep up-to-date data.
+It supports drag-and-drop file uploads as well as magnet links.
+There's a simple lock-system to facilitate the mult-user environment by preventing members from removing items that others are still interested in.

 # Build